Sydney-Informatics-Hub/PIPE-4519-omia-phene-tagger/README.md

 * Version 1.1: https://github.com/ncbi-nlp/PhenoTagger
 * Version 1.2: https://github.com/DUTIR-BioNLP/PhenoTagger-Updates (looks like
   the same version that is up on [HuggingFace](https://huggingface.co/lingbionlp/PhenoTagger_v1.2))
+  * Live demo here: https://huggingface.co/spaces/lingbionlp/PhenoTagger_v1.2_Demo (not working right now?)

+## Original phenotagger code:

+For now, the original phenotagger code has been included as a git submodule under `phenotagger/`.
+This should allow us to pull in any updates from the original repo if needed.

 ## Downloading MPO